Eusha425/network-topology-optimiser/README.md

 | Sparse      | 1000     | 45          | 89         |
 | Dense       | 1000     | 156         | 78         |

-### Key Findings
-- Kruskal's Algorithm excels in sparse networks
-- Prim's Algorithm is optimal for dense networks
-- Both algorithms maintain network coverage whilst minimising interference

 ## 🤝 Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+We love your input!
+We want to make contributing to Network Topology Optimiser as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

+Check out our [Contributing Guidelines](CONTRIBUTING.md) for ways to get started.

+Please refer to our [Code of Conduct](CONTRIBUTING.md#code-of-conduct) for details on our code of conduct.

-## 📜 Licence
+## 📜 License

-This project is licensed under the MIT Licence - see the [LICENCE](LICENCE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📚 References

-1. Brady, G. (2009).
-"Pseudocode for Prim's algorithm."
-Department of Computer Science.
-2. "Network Optimisation Techniques in Modern Telecommunications"
-3. Wilson, R. J. (2010).
-"Introduction to Graph Theory", 5th Edition.
-4. Graph Theory Applications in Network Design

 ---
 <div align="center">
-Made with ❤️ for the network optimisation community
+Made with ❤️ by <a href="https://github.com/Eusha425">Eusha425</a>
 </div>